-When a new instance of JASON is opened, by double clicking the desktop icon, the user is presented with an empty workspace are called the canvas (see Figure 1).
-With no data loaded, the canvas has the following functions in the menu in the top left-hand corner: - Main menu, which contains options for loading, saving and printing data, starting a new molecular structure drawing, spectral simulations and the general settings interface. - Quick save button, if the current instance of JASON is untitled, clicking this button will open the save dialogue allowing the user to choose where to save the file and what to name it.
-A previously saved file will automatically be save under its current name to its current location - 3.
+When a new instance of JASON is opened, by double clicking the desktop icon, the user is presented with an empty workspace are called the canvas (see figure 1).
+With no data loaded the canvas has the following functions in the menu in the top left hand corner: - 1.
+Main menu, which contains options for loading, saving and printing data.
+Starting new molecular structure drawing and spectral simulations and the general settings interface. - 2.
+Quick save button, which once the file has been saved initially allows the user to quickly save their current progress - 3.
 The undo/redo arrows, which allow the user to undo or redo the most recent action - 4.
 File browser toggle button, which toggles the visibility of the file browser - 5.
 Object browser toggle button, which toggles the visibility of the object browser - 6.
-Context tools toggle menu, which provides a menu of options for toggling the visibility of various data manipulation tools.
-The bottom right-hand corner has the zoom controls, which will be discussed in the context of data viewing and manipulation (see Section 3).
+Data tools toggle menu, which provides a menu of option for toggling the visibility of various data manipulation tools.
+The bottom right hand corner has the zoom controls, which will be discussed in the context of data viewing and manipulation.
 2 Loading Data into JASON There are three primary methods for loading data into JASON:

-- 1. Drag and drop a file from Windows Explorer onto the canvas (see Error!
-Reference source not found.). - 2.
-Use the open option on the main menu to navigate to the file of choice, then click open - 3.
-Use the file browser toggle button to make the file browser visible, and then use it to navigate to the relevant files.
+- 1. Drag and drop a file from Windows Explorer onto the canvas (see figure 2). - 2.
+Use the open option on the main menu to navigate to the file of choice, then open 3.
+Use the file browser toggle button to make the file browser visible the use it to navigate to the relevant files.
 2.1 Loading from Windows Explorer

-Figure 2: Loading a file from Windows Explorer A suitable data file can simply be dragged and dropped from a standard Windows File Explorer window onto the canvas.
-It is also possible to use the "open with" option in Windows explorer and select JASON as the chosen software, however it is worth noting that this will start a new instance of JASON rather than loading the data into an existing one.
-2.2 Loading from the Main Menu Left clicking on the main menu and selecting the "open" option, opens a Windows file browser which can be used to navigate to an appropriate directory.
-Here, a file can be loaded by either double-clicking on the file or dragging it onto the canvas or clicking the open button on Windows explorer.
+Figure 2: Loading a file from Windows Explorer A suitable data file can simple be dragged and dropped from a standard Windows File Explorer window onto the canvas.
+It is also possible to use the "open with" option in Windows explore and select JASON as the chosen software, however it is worth noting that this will start a new instance of JASON rather than loading the data into an existing one.
+2.2 Loading from the Main Menu Left clicking on the main menu and selecting the "open" option, opens a Windows file browser which can be used to navigate to an appropriate directory where a file can be loaded by either double-clicking on the file or dragging it onto the canvas.
 Multiple files can be loaded using the usual methods for selecting multiple files in Windows Explorer.

-Figure 3: Loading a file from the Main Menu

-2.3 Loading from the File Browser

-The file browser toggle button can be used to make the file browser visible in JASON.
-By default it will appear by the left-hand edge of the canvas, see Error!
-Reference source not found..
+2.3 Loading from the File Browser The file browser toggle button can be used to make the file browser visible on JASON.
+By default it will appear by the left hand edge of the canvas, see figure 3.
 Note that the layout of JASON is configurable and the file browser can be detached and reattached at any edge of canvas simply by dragging the whole browser using the name bar at the top of the file browser frame.

-Figure 4: Loading data from the JASON file browser The file browser itself comprises three panels (see Error!
-Reference source not found.) - 1.
-Files a straightforward file navigator panel. - 2.
-Favorites a list of favorite directories. - 3.
-Recent a chronological list of recently opened files.
+Figure 3: Loading data from the JASON file browser The file browser itself comprises three panels (see figure 4) - 1.
+Files straightforward file navigator panel. - 2.
+Favorites list of favorite files or directories. - 3.
+Recent chronological list of recently opened files.

+Figure 4: The file browser tabs

-A file can be loaded from the file browser by simply navigating to the directory of choice and double clicking on the desired file.
-Files can be selected with a left mouse button click.
-Multiple files can be selected by holding down shift and selecting a second file to select all the files in between or holding down control and selecting individual files, see Error!
-Reference source not found..
-The selection is then dragged to the canvas to load the files.
+A file can be loaded from the file browser by simply navigating to the directory of choice and selecting the desired file.
+Files are selected with a left mouse button click and multiple files can be selected by holding down shift and selecting a second file to select all the files in between or holding down control and selecting individual files, see figure 5.

+2.4 Arranging data on the Canvas